 Needless to say, the Staphylococcus family is dangerous because it is everywhere.
 While it does not pose a great threat to healthy individuals (20% of us are long-term carriers of S. aureus with no ill effects), for those with compromised immune systems as well as incision or medical devices, this opportunistic bacteria can mean grave sickness, lengthened hospital stays, hospital re-admissions, as well as increased medical costs.

-Our next post will explore three stealthy bacteria.
+Next week we will explore three stealthy bacteria.
 These guys seem like harmless passengers on a cruise (we're the ship) until they find access to the ship's inner chambers and suddenly become destructive, lethal, terrors.
 They are known as E. coli, Klebsiella, and another nasty crime family, Enterococcus.